THE STILES & PARKER PRESS

 Norman C. Stiles and Charles Parker

-The company was established in 1871.
+The company was established in Middletown in 1871.
 Two firms, the N.C.
-Stiles company started in 1857 and the Charles Parker company in 1853.
+Stiles company started in 1857 and the Charles Parker company in 1832 both in Meriden.
 The catalog (ref. #8) has the established date as 1857, the same as N.C.
 Stiles.
 I have two locations for them.
 One was on Mill Street and the other on Walnut Street.
-N.C Stiles succeeded William Stroud whos factory was located on Mill Street.
+Map L & O. N.C Stiles succeeded William Stroud whos factory was located on Mill Street.
 Ref# 14 has them on Walnut Street.
 The 1890 catalog has a drawing of the factory.
 It shows it as being near the Connecticut river.
 Probably in the area where the Omo Manufacturing Company was.
+They bought the I. K. Penfield factory in South Farms in 1878.
 Some time before 1885 they moved.
 The catalog stated the factory burned and was rebuilt but it did not give any location.

 The company was bought by the E. W. Bliss Company and moved to Brooklyn, New York in 1890.
 The Bliss company is still in operation.

 They made presses, drop-hammers, shears, dies and special machinery.
 Their manufactured products were for industrial use.
 Also, see N.C.
 Stiles.

 "The Stiles & Parker Press Company.On Walnut street, near the Connecticut Valley Railroad, are the extensive

 works of the Stiles & Parker Press Company, for the manufacture of drop hammers, presses, dies, and

 other tools for the manufacture of sheet metal goods, drop forgings, etc. The company was organized in 1871, under